Are you struggling with how to get turned on and get yourself in the mood for sex?

 14. Find a sex toy that works for you.

-I would generally say that it’s best not to become reliant on a vibrator 24/7 to turn you on because it can desensitize you to your own physical touch (as well as your partner’s).
+I would generally say that it’s best not to become reliant on a vibrator 24/7 to turn you on because you’re depriving yourself of your own (and your partner’s) touch.

 But experimenting with a vibrator can be really empowering and something you can use both on your own and together.
 Aim to use it around fifty percent of the time, and use your own touch the rest of the time.